 Michael Stanley-Jones is Programme Management Officer responsible for communications, knowledge management and outreach at the Poverty-Environment Facility based in Nairobi.
 His most recent position was as Public Information Officer with the UN Environment Programme Secretariat of the Basel, Rotterdam and Stockholm Conventions in Geneva (2009-2014).
-Michael served as Environmental Information Management Officer with the Aarhus Convention Secretariat at UN Economic Commission for Europe (UNECE) and managed the Aarhus Clearinghouse for Environmental Democracy (2004 to 2009).
-Before joining the UN, Michael served as elected chair of the Santa Clara Basin Watershed Management Initiative in California’s Silicon Valley region (2002-2003) and helped develop historic pollution prevention plans to address copper, mercury and nickel contamination of the San Francisco estuary.
-He also served as an expert advisor during negotiation of the Danube River Protection Convention (1994) and the Kiev Protocol on Pollutant Release and Transfer Registers (2003) to the UNECE Aarhus Convention (1998).
-Michael holds a B.A. in Government from San Jose State University and a Master’s degree in Political Science from The Claremont Graduate University in Claremont, California.
+Michael served as Environmental Affairs Officer with the UN Economic Commission for Europe in the secretariat of the Aarhus Convention (1998) and managed the Aarhus Clearinghouse for Environmental Democracy from 2004 to 2009.
+Before joining the UN, Michael served as California State Director of Clean Water Action / Clean Water Fund, chaired the Santa Clara Basin Watershed Management Initiative in California’s Silicon Valley region from 2002 to 2003 and developed historic pollution prevention plans to address copper, mercury and nickel contamination of the San Francisco estuary.
+He also served as an expert advisor during negotiation of the Danube River Protection Convention (1994) and the Kiev Protocol on Pollutant Release and Transfer Registers (2003).
+Michael holds a B.A. in Government from San Jose State University (California State University) and a Master of Arts of Politics from The Claremont Graduate University in Claremont, California.

-Shitaye Temam is Programme Management Assistant and supports the Poverty-Environment Facility on financial reporting, human resources issues and procurement.
-Prior to joining the Poverty-Environment Initiative, Shitaye worked with the World Food Programme and UNEP.
-She holds a Master’s degree in Sociology with a specialization in Community Development from the University of Nairobi and speaks French.
+Shitaye Temam is Programme Management Assistant and supports the Poverty-Environment Facility on programme reporting, human resources issues and website support.
+Prior to joining the UN-Environment, Shitaye worked with the World Food Programme.
+She holds a Master’s degree in Social Science from the University of Nairobi and speaks French.